CHINESE ART FOCUS

 -Ph.D. in Chinese Art & Tibetan Art

-Wei Yang, Ph.D., provides art expert witness services for litigation concerning Chinese art, with a concentration on classical Chinese painting and calligraphy (prior to 1949).
-As an Accredited Senior Appraiser (ASA) in Asian Art with a concentration on Chinese art, Dr. Yang has prepared appraisals of most forms of Asian art and offered opinions on art authenticity and valuation for insurance and taxation litigation.
-As an Accredited Senior Appraiser (ASA) in Appraisal Review and Management of Personal Property (ARM-PP), she has identified, documented and explained errors and omissions in appraisal reports she has reviewed, ranging from irrelevant scope of work to inadequate explanation of research, flawed methodology, insufficient data selection, problematic treatment of provenance, use of unqualified comparables and unreasonable value conclusions.
-Her strengths are based on her expertise in Chinese aesthetics and art criticism, painting technique, visual aesthetics, and market economics.
-Dr. Yang has served as Chinese art appraisal expert witness, consulting expert and testifying expert witness for litigations concerning insurance settlements and taxation.
+Wei Yang, Ph.D., offers Chinese art expert witness services for litigation.
+She is particularly strong in the visual analysis of classical Chinese painting and calligraphy (prior to 1949) in terms of authenticity and the assessment of craftsmanship.
+She earned two Accredited Senior Appraiser (ASA) designations- Asian Art (ASA, 2010-2025) and Appraisal Review and Management (ARM, 2017-2025).
+Dr. Yang has prepared appraisals of most forms of Asian art and offered opinions on art authenticity and valuation of Chinese art for insurance and taxation litigation.
+As an Accredited Senior Appraiser in Appraisal Review and Management (ARM), she has identified, documented and explained errors and omissions in appraisal reports prepared by other appraisers, ranging from irrelevant scope of work to inadequate explanation of research, flawed methodology, insufficient data selection, problematic treatment of provenance, use of unqualified comparables to unreasonable value conclusions.
+Dr. Yang's analytical strength is based on her in-depth understanding of Chinese aesthetics, art criticism, painting technique, visual aesthetics, and market economics.

 RECENT EXPERT WITNESS EXPERIENCE